HacKanCuBa/passphrase-py/README.md

 ### As a package

 Once downloaded and verified, use `setup.py` to install (I let you decide whether to use virtualenv or not): `./setup.py install`.
 You can also do `make package-install` with the same outcome.
 Run it with `sudo` or elevated privileges to install it system-wide.

+Please let me know if you use this in your app, I would love that :)

 #### Examples of use